maksar/opinio-bootstrap/README.md

 In particular, it utilizes the media-object component.

-Currently it requires an image_url(:thumb) method (the default for [Carrierwave](https://github.com/jnicklas/carrierwave)) for your User object; If you are set up with Bootstrap and are storing an image on the User, styling will include the User's avatar along with a link to the user, along with the comment and associated links.
+Currently it requires an image_url(:thumb) method (the default for [Carrierwave](https://github.com/jnicklas/carrierwave)) for your User object; If you are set up with Bootstrap and are storing an image on the User, styling will automatically include the User's avatar along with a link to the user, along with the comment and associated links.

-That's
+So you need a valid call to

     @user.image_url(:thumb).to_s